someobserver/recurgence/README.md

 ## Claimer

 Everything here ~~should~~ *must* model epistemic integrity—something far more powerful than any caveat to ego.

-I can offer no guarantee of infallibility, just a statement of personal responsibility:
+Like the others who are coming to this same conclusion recently, I can offer no guarantee of infallibility, just a statement of personal responsibility:

 **☉ The information I commit to this [repository](https://github.com/someobserver/recurgence) is, to the best of my knowledge and judgment at the time of each commit, coherent and truthful beyond my reasonable doubt.**